anmolnankani/ERP_Financials_PL_SQL/README.md

 - `financial_reports.sql` — sample reporting queries

 ## How to use
 - These are example scripts for learning and demo.
-Run them in an Oracle-friendly environment (Oracle XE, Oracle Live SQL, or a compatible DB).
+Run them in an Oracle-friendly environment (Oracle SQL Developer, Oracle XE, or a compatible DB).